tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 .. image:: mexico/mx_co_02.png
    :align: center
-   :alt: Update the company's details in the Settings of Odoo
+   :alt: Update the company's details in the Settings of CoquiAPPs

 In the resulting form, put your full address (including zip code), RFC (VAT number), and the rest of the data.

 .. important::
    From a legal point of view, a Mexican company must use the local currency (MXN).
-Therefore, Odoo does not provide features to manage an alternative configuration.
+Therefore, CoquiAPPs does not provide features to manage an alternative configuration.
 If you want to manage another currency, let MXN be the default currency and use a :doc:`pricelist
    </applications/sales/sales/products_prices/prices/pricing>` instead.

 .. warning::
-   Make sure that in the address, for the Country field, "Mexico" is chosen from the list of countries that Odoo shows, because if it is entered manually there is a risk of creating a "new country" in the system, which it will result in errors later when the CFDIs are generated.
+   Make sure that in the address, for the Country field, "Mexico" is chosen from the list of countries that CoquiAPPs shows, because if it is entered manually there is a risk of creating a "new country" in the system, which it will result in errors later when the CFDIs are generated.

    .. image:: mexico/mx_co_03.png